NFL Guru: Defensive coordinator Fritz Shurmur

 In 1989, Shurmur was the defensive coordinator of the Los Angeles Rams.
 When the team suffered multiple injuries along the front line, yet had all their linebackers healthy, necessity became the mother of invention.
 His team employed a 3-4 defense that featured Kevin Greene, who had back to back 16.5 sacks in 1988 and 1989 (thanks Kevin), coming off the corner.
 Yet going into the wildcard matchup as an underdog, Shurmur decided to go with emphasizing his linebackers over his linemen and came up with a 2 down lineman 5 linebacker set up to confuse Randall Cunningham.

 You have to understand that this was Randall Cunningham at the height of his career, in fact the next year 1990, he was the NFL’s MVP.
 However in 1989 he was on his way to stardom when he electrified a national audience on a Monday night by shaking off a hit by New York Giant Carl Banks, and throwing a touchdown to TE Jimmie Giles.
-He was a threat that ran for nearly 1,000 yards in the following year.
+He was a threat to run for 100 yards in any game.
 He was John Elway 2.0 and the league was having serious problems in defending against such an athletic talent at QB.

 In 1989 he led the Eagles in rushing with 621 yards while throwing for 3,400 yards 23 TDs and only 16 interceptions.
 The Eagles had won 5 of their final 6 games in 1989 and wanted to make amends in the playoffs for their 1988 playoff Fog Bowl loss in Chicago.
 Although they lost a toe to toe battle with the defending champion San Francisco 49ers in the regular season, the Eagles believed they could play with anyone and wanted a rematch with Joe Montana and company.
 But first they had to get through a wild card battle with the Los Angeles Rams, whom they taunted in the papers heading into the game.
 How would Shurmur defend Randall??